Program Admission Requirements

 - Have an overall GPA of 2.7 in social work courses

-For more information on how to apply to the BASW program once you have completed the pre-admission requirements, please visit SU social work admissions.
+For more information on how to apply to the BASW program once you have completed the pre-admission visit SU Bachelor of Arts in Social Work program.

 Salisbury University Policies